EDRN/eke.biomarker/eke/biomarker/README.txt

     'Glazed Roast Chicken'
     >>> a1.resources[0].title
     'A web index'

+Noticed that the Apogee 1 got its HGNC_ name (APG1) as its object ID.
+The panel doesn't have an HGNC name, so it took its object ID from the title (CA-1235).

 I'm seeing non-deterministic behavior from the Plone Catalog, which results in no protocols appearing, but just *sometimes*.
 Ugh.
 So::